khalyomede/piper-php/README.md

 ```
 3
 ```
-You see this result cecause you make an addition of the set variable (1) and your Pipe Comunity class `Add` that add the parameter (2) to the input (1).
+You see this result because you make an addition of the set variable (1) and your Pipe Comunity class `Add` that add the parameter (2) to the input (1).

+If you see any issue or something not running correctly as mentionned in this tutorial, please fill up an Issue and we will try our best to resolve it.

 Congratulations.
 Have fun with it, we hope we can build together a better PHP developpement network that make us be more efficient with this pipe-oriented approach and avoid us re-programming similar logic !
+## Need an example without parameters ?
+Check [`Piper Array Average`](https://github.com/khalyomede/piper-array-average-php) Comunity class (PHP) and dive into the code to know how to quickly remove the needs of a parameter.
 ## Need more ?
 Feel free to do a Pull Request and let us know which feature you would like to see the most.